-If you’re a new student, the state of Colorado requires an Accuplacer® assessment before you can enroll in classes (unless you qualify for an exemption).
+If you’re a new student, the state of Colorado requires you take a Community College Placement Test (CCPT) before you can enroll in classes (unless you qualify for an exemption).
 This assessment will help us place you in the right courses when you start at Front Range Community College.

 What’s on the Assessment?

-All students take math and sentence skills assessments and complete a 300- to 600-word essay.
+All students take math and reading assessments and complete a 300- to 600-word essay.
 For certain degree or certification programs, students may also need to take a biology and/or chemistry assessment.
 (Find out your program’s requirements.)

 Getting ready for your assessment?
 Check out these free study guides and resources.